LiliBruk2/100-days-of-code/r1-log.md

 **Today's Progress**: Almost done with Kent C. Dodd's course.
 Check out the repository I'm committing to to see details on my progress through the course.

 **Link(s) to work**: [Learn React with Kent C. Dodds](https://github.com/klcantrell/learn-react-with-kentcdodds)

+### Day 46: May 8, 2018

+**Today's Progress**: Finished Kent C. Dodd's course and now going over the fundamentals one more time with a quick run through Joe Maddalone's _Start Learning React_ course on egghead.io.
+Check out the repository I'm committing to to see details on my progress through the course.

+**Link(s) to work**: [Learn React with Joe Maddalone](https://github.com/klcantrell/learn-react-with-joemaddalone)